Maulve/Onscreen-Output/README.md

   (Output Messages don't get deleted)
 - Improved formatting with Timestamp
 - Anchor support
-- Hide/Show Button to toggle visibility of the Onscreen Output in-game
+- Hide/Show Button to toggle visibility of the Onscreen Output in-game (to be improved)
+- Export to file

 # Roadmap
 Planned features and improvements